 It depends. iVisa gives you two options when it comes to processing time so that you can choose the one that best works for you.
 Here is what you can opt for:

-- Standard processing for 30 days visa – your Madagascar visa arrives in 6 Business Days.
+- Standard processing for 30 days visa – your Madagascar visa arrives in 7 days.

-- Rush processing for 30 days visa – your application is processed within just 4 Business Days.
+- Rush processing for 30 days visa – your application is processed within just 4 days.

-- Standard processing for 60 days visa – your Madagascar visa arrives in 6 Business Days.
+- Standard processing for 60 days visa – your Madagascar visa arrives in 7 days.

-- Rush processing for 60 days visa – your application is processed within just 4 Business Days.
+- Rush processing for 60 days visa – your application is processed within just 4 days.

 Does the Madagascar Visa have special requirements?

 Madagascar does not recognize passports issues by Palestinian government and therefore Palestine passport holders are not able to obtain visa for Madagascar.
 Applicants are required to carry a copy of their visa at all times during their stay.
 Please note that iVisa or your government cannot intervene in case you are refused a visa or entry to Madagascar.

 What are the Madagascar Visa processing time and fees?